UBC-MDS/programming-in-python-for-data-science/slides/module2_16.md

 ```

 Now we get all the cereals with a protein content of 4g per serving.
 The
 key point to remember here is that we use **2** equal signs.

-In python a
-single `=` is used as an assignment operator.
-We set objects equal to
+In python a single `=` is used as an assignment operator.
+We are setting
-something. `==` is a used in python for comparison.
-We check if certain
+objects equal to something.
+Double equal signs, `==`, is a used in
-values are equivalent to one another.
+python for comparison.
+We check if certain values are equivalent to one
+another.

 Notes: Script here